 The number and type of shabti in a tomb could also reflect the status and wealth of the deceased.

-In fact, some tombs contained a shabti for every day of the year.
+Some tombs of the elite contained a shabti for every day of the year.

 These small figurines, often found in large numbers in tombs, provide a wealth of information about the individuals they were meant to serve and the society in which they lived.